-Basic Rights Queensland (BRQ) is a specialist community legal centre, providing free advice, advocacy and legal services state-wide by telephone.
+Basic Rights Queensland (BRQ) is a specialist community legal centre, providing free advice, advocacy and legal services across Queensland.

 Our committed staff, volunteers and students assist vulnerable people in matters relating to social security, disability discrimination and women’s employment issues.